 Message from Dean Ozment

-In this final newsletter for the fall semester, I remind you of several end of the semester concerns important to College students.
+In this final newsletter for the spring semester, you will find several end of the semester concerns that are important to College students.

 Finishing the Semester

 Final Examinations: Instructors are not authorized to change the announced times of examinations.
-Congestion of a schedule is not a basis for a student's request to change the examination date unless at least three examinations are scheduled within two consecutive days.
+Congestion of a schedule is not a basis for a student's request to change the examination date unless at least three examinations come in two consecutive days.
 Early exams are not permitted.
-Requests for a change in the examination schedule must be made by Wednesday, November 29.
+Requests for a change in your spring examination schedule should be made by Wednesday, April 25.
 Forms for doing so are in 101 Monroe Hall.

-Incompletes: If serious mitigating circumstances prevent you from finishing a course, an instructor may be willing to report an initial temporary grade of IN (incomplete).
-Such a grade, however, automatically becomes an F five days after the end of the examination period unless arrangements have been agreed to in writing among you, your course instructor, and your Association Dean.
+Incompletes: If you have not finished a course, you may receive the grade of IN (incomplete).
+This automatically becomes an F five days after the end of the examination period unless arrangements have been agreed to in writing among you, your course instructor, and your Association Dean.
 Extension of Time forms for this are available in 101 Monroe Hall.
-All incomplete grades must be completed by Wednesday, January 17.
+All incomplete grades must be completed no later than Friday, June 8.
+Your instructor may set an earlier deadline or deny an extension request.

-Good Standing and Academic Probation: After the end of each semester, we check your overall record to find out if you are making "satisfactory progress" toward the degree.
-We do this to make sure that no student is allowed to continue doing inferior work without an official warning.
-If any of your grades are below C, we wish to know so that we can provide appropriate counseling or sanctions.
+After the end of each semester, we check your overall record to find out if you are making "satisfactory progress" toward the degree.
+We do this to make sure that no student is allowed to drift along doing inferior work without an official warning.
+Students admitted to the University should not be doing D or F work overall, but if a student's grades are that low, we need to know about the situation in order to provide the appropriate counseling or discipline.

-We consider you in Good Standing at the end of a semester if, in that semester, you have completed at least 12 credits of course work with at least a 1.80 semester average and have no more than one grade below C-.
+Full-time students are considered to be in Good Standing at the end of a semester if, in that semester, they have completed at least 12 credits of graded work with at least a 1.80 semester average and have no more than one grade below C-.
 If you fail to achieve Good Standing, you will be placed on Academic Probation with a notation of the cause on your transcript.
-If you are on Probation, you will be required to meet with Dean Ozment early in the Spring.
+Students on Probation will be required to meet with Dean Ozment before the fall semester.

 If you are on Academic Probation for two consecutive semesters, you are subject to a year-long suspension.
-Furthermore, if you earn fewer than nine grade-points in a regular semester you are subject to suspension, either at mid-year or the end of the school year.
-One full spring term and one full fall term must elapse before suspended students may return to the College.
+Furthermore, if you earn fewer than nine grade-points in a regular semester you are immediately subject to suspension.
+Students suspended after the spring term are not eligible to return until the summer session of the next year.
+If you believe that you are at-risk of being suspended at the conclusion of this semester, please schedule a meeting with Dean Ozment.

-In order to enroll for a fifth semester, you are required to have passed at least 54 credit-hours; to enroll for a seventh semester, at least 84 credit-hours.
-Failure to earn sufficient credits will result in our placing a hold on your enrollment.
+In order to enroll for a fifth semester, students are required to have earned at least 54 credit-hours; to enroll for a seventh semester, at least 84 credit-hours.
+Failure to earn sufficient credits will result in our blocking your enrollment.
 We require students who fall behind in the number of credit-hours to make up their work in the summer session or through part-time enrollment.
 If you expect to be below the minimum number for your academic level, please make an appointment to meet with Dean Ozment soon.

-To remain in Good Standing, students who have completed four semesters of work (at U.Va. or elsewhere) must be in a major or have obtained written permission from Dean Ozment to defer the declaration of major until the end of the fifth semester.
-No student will be permitted to enroll for a sixth full-time semester without a major.
+To remain in Good Standing, students who have completed four semesters of work at U.Va. or elsewhere (including your transfer credits) must be in a major or have obtained written permission from Dean Ozment Papovich no later than the end of September to defer the declaration of major until the end of the fifth semester.
+No student will be permitted to enroll for a sixth semester without a major.

-As you know, transferring to the College is an exciting challenge, but it can also be bewildering, especially during the semester.
+As you know, transferring to the College is an exciting challenge, but it can also be bewildering, especially during the first semester.
 There are many people at the University to help you; you, however, must seek out help when you have questions or problems.
-If you don't know where to turn, make an appointment with your faculty advisor, or with Dean Ozment by calling 924-3350 or speaking with the staff in 101 Monroe Hall.
+If you don't know where to turn, make an appointment with your faculty advisor, or with Dean Ozment by calling 924-3350 or speaking with staff in Monroe Hall 101.

 We wish you the best of luck for the remainder of the semester.